hectr/swift-sourcerer/README.md

 $ pod install
 ```

+After that, the `Vendor/SourceryRuntime` folder should contain Sourcery's files required to run the project, if this is not the case, execute the `install_sourcery_runtime.sh` script manually and re-run `pod install`.

 ## Usage

 Steps to get started using Sourcerer in your own project:

 - Create a new macOS project (e.g. *Example*):

+- `pod init`

 - Set up dependencies (`Podfile`):